-242 Beacon was designed by Sturgis and Brigham, architects, and built in 1880 by Woodbury and Leighton, builders, for Thomas Dennie Boardman and his wife, Anna Fearing (Leeds) Boardman.
+242 Beacon was designed by Sturgis and Brigham, architects, and built in 1880 by Woodbury and Leighton, builders, for Thomas Dennie Boardman and his wife, Anna (Annie) Fearing (Leeds) Boardman.
+He is shown as the owner on the original building permit application, dated April 30, 1880.
 They previously had lived at 245 Beacon.
-Thomas Boardman is shown as the owner on the original building permit application for 242 Beacon, dated April 30, 1880.
 They also maintained a home in Manchester.

-The Boardmans lived there until about 1883, when they moved next door to 244 Beacon (which they had built in 1882-1883).
+The Boardmans lived there until about 1883, when they moved next door to a new home they had built at 244 Beacon.

 Charles Hemenway was a shipping merchant in the South American trade in the firm of Hemenway & Browne, established by his brother, Augustus Hemenway.
 Charles and Ellen Hemenway previously had lived in New York City.
 They returned to Boston after the death of Augustus Hemenway in 1876 and Charles Hemenway became managing partner of the firm.
 Augustus Hemenway’s wife, Mary, was the sister of Charles Hemenway’s wife, Ellen.